Chapter 22 – Mother and child

-“Nor did I,” Kochanski truthfully said.
+“Nor did I,” Kochanski said truthfully.

 He changed the subject.
 “I had Oscar’s body cremated.
 I tried to reach out to his family, but my contact information was out-of-date.
-If his family comes looking for him, I have the ashes.”
+If his family comes looking for him, I still have the ashes.”

 Callie’s eyes were teary.
 “Poor Oscar.
 I hope it wasn’t a painful death.”